 In February 2022 (see news release dated February 11, 2022) the Company announced the initiation of an internal review focused on the potential to restart production at the Woxna graphite mine.
 The internal review was triggered by a strong development in European graphite pricing, signs of strong graphite demand and continuing supply chain disruptions.
-Since the commencement of the internal review the underlying fundamental factors leading to the review have continued or strengthened.
 The Company is actively engaging with the downstream graphite market in order to evaluate the optimal marketing strategy for the planned production prior to making a final investment decision on a restart of production.